magento/merchdocs/src/customers/account-dashboard-my-orders.md

 title: My Orders
 ---

-You have access to all of your orders from your account dashboard.
+Customers have access to all of their orders from their account.
 Orders can be viewed, tracked, and resubmitted as new orders.
-Depending on the status of the order, you can print orders, invoices, and shipment records.
+Depending on the status of the order, customers can print their orders, invoices, shipments, and refund records.

 ![]({{ site.baseurl }}{% link images/images/customer-account-my-orders.png %}){: .zoom}
 _My Orders_